BSidesROC/BSidesROC.github.io/safety_protocols.md

 {:.text-white}
 # COVID-19 INFORMATION

-The BSidesROC Board values the health and safety of participants and staff.
-As part of our return to a physical venue, we continue to evaluate the current situation as it pertains to the COVID-19 pandemic.

 {:.text-white .mb-n1 .pt-3}
-## TBD
+The health and safety of BSidesROC participants remain a top priority for conference organizers.
+BSidesROC will continue to monitor the guidance of NYS, Monroe County, and the CDC regarding appropriate safety measures as the conference date nears.
+As of January 2024, BSidesROC will not require proof of vaccination nor masks at the 2024 conference.
+While continuously monitoring the situation, organizers will reserve the right to change this policy at any time if conditions warrant it, including up to the start date of the conference.
+Masks and vaccines are strongly encouraged at BSidesROC, but are not required at this time.